-You should check with your school or National Student Loan Data System - Student Access website http://www.nslds.ed.gov/nslds\SA/ (PIN required for access) within the next 30-45 days to see if your subsidized usage period has changed.
+You should check with your school or use the Federal Student Aid website at https://studentaid.gov/ (FSA ID required for access) within the next 30-45 days to see if your subsidized usage period has changed.

 If the above calculation has a blank value it means that your loans awarded are not subject to the 150% subsidized limits.